 Cyanide contracted with Black Shamrock, an Irish developer, to produce the game, and I flew out to sit with the team for a week, and fully immerse them in the Paranoia mindset.
 (And hey, some time in Dublin, not complaining.)
 It's looking pretty good, and I think it won't suck.
 I don't tend to be effervescent, and Eric says that "not sucking" is Gregspeak for "pretty good."

 Publication date is still TBA.

 I also spent some time consulting, mostly on the game economy, to Romero Games on Empire of Sin.
 This is very much Brenda's game, but I hope I had some impact.

 In recent years, I've worked for Backflip Studios, Boss Fight Entertainment, Loot Drop, and Disney Interactive, mostly in a lead design role.
 The MIT Press published my book Uncertainty in Games in 2013.
 I've designed more than 30 commercially published board, roleplaying, computer, online, mobile, and social network games; my ludography is here.
 In 2007, I received the Maverick Award at GDC for "tireless promotion of indie games;" I've also won five Origins Awards, and am an inductee into the Adventure Gaming Hall of Fame.
 And I've written several published sf/f novels and stories; many links through sub-pages.

-The MIT Press recently published my book Uncertainty in Games; unlike most books on game design, it does not cover the whole discipline, but instead goes deep on one particular aspect of games, the role uncertainty plays in making them interesting to play.
+The MIT Press published my book Uncertainty in Games in 2013; unlike most books on game design, it does not cover the whole discipline, but instead goes deep on one particular aspect of games, the role uncertainty plays in making them interesting to play.
 You can find more about it here.

 And lots more content available by browsing the menu-bar links.